cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

 One surprising fact about relational databases is that the rows in a table are not necessarily ordered in any particular fashion.
 In fact, relational DBMSes (RDBMSes) are permitted to store data in whatever fashion is most convenient or efficient, as well as to retrieve data however is most convenient.
 For example, in many RDBMSes, data may be initially in the order in which it was added to the table, but a subsequent data modification statement results in the data being re-ordered.

 SQL provides a mechanism by which we can put rows in order by whatever criteria we wish.
 This is accomplished via the **ORDER BY** clause, which always comes last in any query.
-The key phrase **ORDER BY** is followed by a comma-separated list of expressions, which must evaluate to some type that can be put in order: numbers, character strings, dates, etc.  By default numbers are sorted from smallest to largest, dates from earliest to latest.
-Character strings are a bit trickier, because different databases order them differently by default [#]_.
-SQLite, by default, uses `lexicographic ordering <https://en.wikipedia.org/wiki/Lexicographic_order>`_ based on `ASCII <https://en.wikipedia.org/wiki/ASCII>`_ values.
+The key phrase **ORDER BY** is followed by a comma-separated list of expressions, which must evaluate to some type that can be put in order: numbers, character strings, dates, etc.  By default, numbers are sorted from smallest to largest, and dates from earliest to latest.
+Character strings are a bit trickier, because different databases order them differently. [#]_ SQLite, the dialect we are using, defaults to `lexicographic ordering <https://en.wikipedia.org/wiki/Lexicographic_order>`_ based on `ASCII <https://en.wikipedia.org/wiki/ASCII>`_ values.

 Here are some simple queries to try: